dominiccoey/essays/baumol/index.md

 <img src="./assets/elasticity.jpg" alt="Elasticity" width="300px">

 There's some irony that Baumol's canonical illustration of cost disease involved a string quartet as the unproductive sector [(Baumol, 1965)](https://www.jstor.org/stable/1816292).
-Listening to a string quartet perform live is something for which we have developed [pretty good substitutes](https://www.youtube.com/watch?v=otdayisyIiM) for over the past 150 years.
+Listening to a string quartet perform live is something for which we have developed [pretty good substitutes](https://www.youtube.com/watch?v=otdayisyIiM) over the past 150 years.
 As Baumol says in a later paper [(Baumol, 1967)](https://www.jstor.org/stable/1812111)

 > It is a matter of degree rather than an absolute dichotomy...Certainly the mass media have created what may be considered a new set of products that are close substitutes for live performance and by which productivity was increased spectacularly